artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 Open the web browser and the Archivematica dashboard to sign in with your username and password.
-Please note that if this is your first time logging in to a newly installed instance of Archivematica 1.2, you will see a log-in that allows you to register your repository and get updates to the format policy registry.
+Please note that if this is your first time logging in to a newly installed instance of Archivematica, you will see a log-in that allows you to register your repository and get updates to the format policy registry.
 See the User manual - :ref:`Format Policy Registry (FPR) <fpr>` and the :ref:`Administrator manual - Format Policy Registry (FPR) <fpr:index>`.

-1. In transfer tab, select your transfer type in the dropdown menu.
-Types include standard, unzipped bag, zipped bag, DSpace, maildir and Disk image.
+1. In the transfer tab, select your transfer type in the dropdown menu.
+Types include Standard, Unzipped Bag, Zipped Bag, DSpace, maildir and Disk Image.

-2. In transfer tab, name your transfer and browse to a source directory to select your object or set of objects for upload.
+2. In transfer tab, name your transfer and select your source directory.
+Click Browse to select the directory containing your object(s) for upload.
 Your transfer can be composed of multiple directories from different sources.
-Repeat this step if your transfer is composed from multiple sources.
+Repeat this step if your transfer is composed of multiple sources.

 .. figure:: images/Browse1.*
    :align: center